Backups¶

 TOTP after a cross-instance restore

-If 2FA was active on the source instance but can't be carried over, it will be disabled.
+If 2FA was active but can't be carried over, it'll be disabled.
 Re-enroll in Settings → Security after the restore.

 Settings Reference¶